-When not working, she enjoys spending time with her fiancé Kyle, her Shetland Sheepdog Rigby, and four cats, Josie Cora (aka JC), Emmy, Riley and Tobey.
+When not working, she enjoys spending time with her husband Kyle, her Shetland Sheepdog Rigby, and six cats, Josie Cora (aka JC), Emmy, Riley, Tobey, Polly Pocket, and Dewey.
 She enjoys hiking, watching movies, and of course dressing up her cats.

 Dr. Crystal Lock